turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 **Summary**

-Synchronise the system.
+Synchronize the system.
 This method is called by any :ref:`ParticleRenderable <particlerenderable>` visible in a :ref:`Scene <scene>` making use of this system, and may also be called manually if required.

 This method will invoke the systems synchronizer method, providing it with the frame and time delta (as determined by the system's `timer`).